combust/mleap-docs/faq.md

 Yes, MLeap is used in production at a number of companies and industries ranging from AdTech, Automotive, Deep Learning (integrating Spark ML Pipelines with TF Inception model), and market research.

-MLeap 0.5.0 release provides a stable serialization format for ML Pipeline Tensors and graphs.
+MLeap 0.5.0 release provides a stable serialization format and runtime API for ML Pipelines.
 Backwards compatibility will officially be guaranteed in version 1.0.0, but we do not foresee any major structural changes going forward.

 ## Why Not Use a SparkContext with a LocalRelation DataFrame to Transform?